Chan4077/scripts-for-mac/README.md

 ## Making your own
 ### Mac
-1. Create a new file named whatever you want in whatever text editor you have _(e.g. TextEdit, Visual Studio Code, etc.) and add a `.command` file extension to it
+1. Create a new file named whatever you want in whatever text editor you have (e.g. TextEdit, Visual Studio Code, etc.) and add a `.sh` file extension to it
-2. Add the following line (required) and put it in the first line:
+2. Add the following line (required, known as a [Shebang][shebang-wikipedia]) and put it in the first line:
     ```bash
     #!/bin/bash
     ```